Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Sequence-of-Constraints MPC

 \subsection{Phase Backtracking \& Overall \secmpc{} Cycle}

 We add phase backtracking to our \secmpc{} cycle (line \ref{codeRunningFails}), which re-initiates the previous phase and waypoint if the current running constraints are missed.
 Reassigning $\t_\k\gets \tau_\text{init}$ means to reinitialize the delta timings away from zero, so that subsequent timing optimization can better converge.
-Further, line \ref{codeFilter} allows to include a filter on the actuated dofs to stabilize the system: If the inverse dynamics used to execute $\xi^H$ has a systematic error (as is the case for our used robotic system, a Franka Panda), an MPC that fully adopts the state can be too compliant to the tracking error in practice.
-Instead of fully adopting the current state as reference we pull it to the old reference state by a tube radius $r$ that equals the typical joint space tracking error of the system.
+Further, line \ref{codeFilter} allows to include a filter on the actuated dofs to stabilize the system.
+In particular, if the inverse dynamics used to execute $\xi^H$ has a systematic error (as is the case for our used robotic system, a Franka Panda), an MPC that fully adopts the true current state as the start state for a new reference can be too compliant to the tracking error.
+Instead of fully adopting the current state as reference start state, we choose a reference start state in the interpolation between the old reference point $\xi^*(\rt)$ and the true current state $x$, with at max distance $r$ to the current state, where $r$ equals the typical joint space tracking error of the system.